 Collaboration between large corporations, such as members of the ADSO

-Corporations in any industry or business model thrive when they control the message, and do what is necessary to protect the interests of their shareholders (thus insuring the existence of their business).
+Corporations in any industry thrive when they control the message.
+They do what is necessary to protect the interests of their shareholders (thus insuring the sustainability of their business model).
 This is evident in recent request for regulation of DSO groups in North Carolina and Wisconsin, which were defeated after media relations and lobbyists advocating for the ADSO members claimed that regulating them would cause harm to the public because it would reduce access to care.
-Who was advocating for the patients and patient-centred practitioners in those instances?
-Isn’t that what the dentists pay their Dental Association to do on their behalf?

-We’re building a coalition… Uniting thousands of independent practitioners is a massive challenge.
-Some say that it cannot be done.
-My Practice Matters™ believes that it is a challenge worth investing our time, effort and skills.
-Patients and the future of independent dentistry are worth it.
+This is an ambitious mission and goal that some say cannot be accomplished.
+My Practice Matters™ believes that this is a challenge worth investing our time, effort and skills.
+You, the independent dental professional, the public, and the future of independent dentistry are worth it.
 If you agree, read on…

-With a strong coalition of doctor-members, we will have the economy of scale necessary to rival that of the ADSO.
+As part of a strong network of doctor-members in the My Practice Matters™ Network, you will enjoy the economy of scale necessary to be competitive.
 All of these benefits will take time to materialize.
 This is a multi-faceted, complex problem that cannot be solved using the same thinking that created it.
 We cannot reverse time to a place when this problem did not exist.
 Making the commitment to unite with your colleagues is a decision that requires action and investment today – someday is not a strategy.

 - Form an international association serving the needs of all independent dental practitioners throughout North America – the NAAIDP (North American Association of Independent Dental Practitioners)

 - Give our doctor-members the power to advocate for equal and equitable regulations with government and licensing bodies – hiring lobbyists and media relations experts is necessary and not inexpensive.